tomwhipple/tomwhipple.github.com/_posts/2024-01-15-blog-refresh.md

 ## Old-school social media

 Hosting my own blog is more than just an early 2000's nostalgia trip; it means that there's no platform owner who will start requiring readers to sign up or ambush viewers with other popups halfway down the page.
 And, of course, I own the content.

+## 100% human authored, original content

+Everything here is written by me, Tom Whipple, a genuine human. :)